How to Repurpose Old Picture Frames

 The next thing I needed were frames.

-Over the past few months, I had removed framed pictures of ourselves, kids, and grandkids from mismatched frames.
+Over the past few months, I had removed several framed family pictures from mismatched frames.
 These pictures were hung on our stairwell.
 Some of the frames were at least 30 years old.
 I was slowly replacing them with matching black frames.

 I had about 18 empty frames.
 Looking through them, I found 6 frames that were the right size and shape for the chinoiserie canvases.